 B.S. in Electrical Engineering; emphasis in Electrical Systems

-B.S. in Electrical Engineering with concentration in Sustainability.
+B.S. in Electrical Engineering with a concentration in Sustainability.
 President of university’s Renewable Energy Student Association.
 Student Member of American Solar Energy Society.
 College summer internship with sustainable development non-profit.

 STEM teaching assistant: K-12.
 Assist teachers in developing activities and events to teach students about science, technology, engineering and mathematics.